fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> In your opinion what is the best way to find a good mentor in helping me with further developing my skills within JavaScript/TypeScript and/or C#/.Net ?

 > How to deal with programmers who are terrible but do indeed know they are terrible?
 And if that terrible programmer is me?

 ### Misc